NeoSDAP/MIUIFontFix/README.md

 # MIUIFontFix
-A "small" module that restores the original font of the MIUI lock screen
+A "small" Magisk module that restores the original font of the MIUI lock screen